sasunts/Lowest-common-ancestor/README.md

 in order to run the test you must be inside the `LCA_src` then run the command `runhaskell ./LcaSpec.hs`

 #### TODO:
-* Unit test lca for all possible scenarios
+* Unit test lca for all possible scenarios.
-* Sort out stack build and test..
-ExitFailure 1
-* fix build issues
-* Look into app/Main.hs issues may lie here
+* Maybe write script to run tests.
+* Comment and documentation for the code.
+* Commit more!
+* Prepare for a branch